Home/Blog/Lifestyle/Yoga/Yoga for Diabetes: 6 Essential Yoga Poses for Diabetes Patient

 How does dhanurasana help with diabetes?

-The bow pose, as it is commonly called, strengthens and regulates the pancreas.
+The bow pose, as it is commonly called, stimulates the pancreas.
 It is highly recommended for people with diabetes.
 Dhanurasna strengthens the abdominal muscle and is a good stress and fatigue buster.

 How to perform dhanurasana?